 Reader considerations: Culturally responsive text selection relies on a teacher who knows the reader(s) and considers their experiences, motivations and knowledge.
 These considerations relate to the discursive background of your readers.

-1. Experience For whom could this text be a mirror of their identities and experiences?
+1. Experience: For whom could this text be a mirror, a reflection of identity and experience?
 For whom could this text be a window into the identities and experiences of others?
-What strengths or weaknesses does this text pose in terms of windows and mirrors?
-2. Motivation How could this text connect with the interests and concerns of my students?
-How could this text motivate my students?
-3. Knowledge To what extent does this text access and build upon the knowledge my students bring with them?
+2. Motivation: How could this text motivate and connect with the interests and concerns of my students?
+3. Knowledge: To what extent does this text access and build upon the knowledge my students bring with them?
 Task considerations: Perhaps the most important question when selecting a text is "How will it help students learn?"
 Keep your standards and learning objectives in mind as you select texts.
-1. What is the learning objective?
-2. How does this text help meet that objective?
-3. What task might I match with this text in order for students to demonstrate mastery of the instructional goals?
+1. What are the learning objectives?
+How does this text help me meet those objectives?
+2. What task might I match with this text in order for students to demonstrate mastery of the instructional goals?
+3. What supports or differentiation will my students need to succeed in that task using this text?